-MISA-Tanzania with support from the Open Society Initiatives of Eastern Africa (OSIEA) and in collaboration with the Ministry of Information, Culture, Youth Artists and Sports organized one day consultative meeting in Dodoma to discuss the working relationship between Media Stakeholders and government under the theme ‘Building Sustainable Communication Platform between Media & Government came out with the following resolutions’.
+MISA Tanzania, with support from the Open Society Initiatives of Eastern Africa and in collaboration with the Ministry of Information, Culture, Youth Artists and Sports, organised a one-day consultative meeting in Dodoma to discuss the working relationship between media stakeholders and government under the theme ‘Building Sustainable Communication Platform between Media & Government’ came out with the following resolutions.

-The meeting which was held on 29th June, 2017 was between the Minister for Information, ministry officers and media stakeholders who included Editors/Bureau Chiefs, media organizations like Tanzania Editors Forum (TEF), Media Council of Tanzania (MCT), Tanzania Media Foundation (TMF), representatives from the Media training institutes, bureau chiefs of the mainstream media based in Dodoma and journalists.
+The meeting, which was held on 29th June, 2017, was between the Minister for Information, ministry officers and media stakeholders.
+These included editors/bureau chiefs, media organizations (such as the Tanzania Editors Forum, Media Council of Tanzania, Tanzania Media Foundation), representatives from media training institutes, bureau chiefs of the mainstream media based in Dodoma, and journalists.

-At the end both parties come came out with seven resolutions as part of way forward.
-More significant outcome of the meeting was the formation of and most important forming a consultative group of six members comprises of representatives from both the Government and from the media stakeholders.
+At the end, both parties come came out with seven resolutions as part of way forward.
+More significant outcome of the meeting was the formation of a consultative group of six members comprising of representatives from both government and media stakeholders.
 The consultative group was tasked to spearhead the implementation of the agreed resolutions.

 The follow-up meetings scheduled quarterly with next meeting earmarked at the end deliberate on the concrete actions for the next meeting planned for the end of November or beginning of December this year 2017.

 The following was agreed as resolutions and way forward:

 - Recognise the need for continued collaboration between the government and media stakeholders to build better media playing field for sustainable development, patriotism and strengthening democracy in the United Republic of Tanzania